sj77777/admin/sponsorship-prospectus.md

 *	Acknowledgement of sponsorship at major events and on event video; and
 *	Access of our platform to bring representatives and host talks on topics pertinent to the sponsor.

-We look forward to working with you and if you have any queries in relation to the above prospectus please do not hesitate to contact us via our email adelaideblockchain@gmail.com.
+In general, we are open to negotiation with how sponsorship looks like for each entity that wishes to support Adelaide Blockchain's intiative.
+We look forward to working with you, so if you have any queries in relation to the above prospectus please do not hesitate to contact us via our email adelaideblockchain@gmail.com.